Q: Is archery safe?

 Q: Can I leave my child with you and collect at the end?

-No. Where juniors archers (under 18) are involved, my insurance requires that a responsible person (minimum 18 year old) to stay and supervise throughout the whole session.
+No. Where juniors archers (under 18) are involved, my insurance requires that a responsible person (minimum 18 year old) must stay and supervise throughout the whole session.
 For parties, one responsible person for every four children is required to stay and supervise during the whole party.

 Q: Do supervising adults get refreshments?